Perspective | Long covid could change the way researchers study chronic illness

 But there are many examples of researchers who are listening to, and working with, patient advocates.
 For instance, Nisreen Alwan, who studies maternal and child health at the University of Southampton, was one of the first covid long-haulers.
 Her experience led her to advocate for greater recognition of long covid in the pages of Nature and the British Medical Journal, and to call on governments to begin counting long-covid patients so they wouldn’t fall through the cracks.
 When she began working on long covid, Nisreen drew on other long-hauler experiences and work that had been done on ME/CFS.
 “I now feel like it’s not legitimate to produce research which is not actually involving people with lived experience right from the start,” said Alwan.

-Davids and Sbrana note that, while patient advocates have been included in some Recover meetings and have been named to task forces, there is no clear organizational structure for patient communication..
-Davids was contacted late on the Thursday before the Martin Luther King Jr. Day holiday weekend, with questions about his availability for meetings the following week, and was expected to respond by that Monday — a difficult task for people who suffer from fatiguing illnesses.
+Davids and Sbrana note that, while patient advocates have been included in some Recover meetings and have been named to task forces, there is no clear organizational structure for patient communication.
+Davids was contacted late on the Thursday before the Martin Luther King Jr. Day holiday weekend, with an online form to rank interest in membership in 18 Recover task forces, and was expected to respond by that Monday — a difficult task for people who suffer from fatiguing illnesses.

 “Rapidly launching a research effort of the size, scope, and scale of the Recover Initiative has placed time-sensitive demands upon everyone involved — researchers, NIH staff, and, yes, the patients/advocates that have been participating,” said an NIH representative for Recover.